-Gabrielle Union Shares the Trend Dwayne Wade Started
+Gabrielle Union Shares the Trend Dwyane Wade Started

 by Alanah Joseph | Wed., Aug.
 15, 2018 3:40 PM

 Gabrielle Union's style has evolved over the years.
-And, apparently, Dwayne Wade's has, too.
+And, apparently, Dwyane Wade's has, too.

 "Before I [was] putting on what was laid out for me," she told E!
 News host Justin Sylvester.